-The ATP-CTP course is a mandatory pre-requisite in order to take the ATP written exam.
+The ATP CTP course is the most efficient way to gain eligibility for the ATP Multi-Engine (ATM) knowledge test and pursue Airline Transport Pilot certification.
+This is a mandatory pre-requisite in order to take the ATP written exam.
 This requirement only applies to multi-engine pilots.
-The ATP-CTP course is not required if obtaining the ATP Single Engine Certificate.
+The ATP CTP course is not required if obtaining the ATP Single Engine Certificate.
 Pilots that are ATP rated in foreign countries still need to complete the entire course and follow the syllabus, which is strictly regulated by the FAA under AC 61-138.

 The seven day course, consists of 30 hours of ground school and 10 hours of Airbus A320 flight simulator training.
 The simulator sessions are held in both a full flight simulator and flight training device.

 1. FTD Training 4 hours